 Intelligent Thermal Management

-Success depends on selecting the right polymers and preparing them in a controlled environment to prevent contamination and maintain consistent mechanical properties throughout production.
+Select the right polymers and prepare them in a controlled environment to prevent contamination and maintain consistent mechanical properties throughout production.

-Hygroscopic resins are dried to below 0.02% moisture to prevent structural defects.
-Automated gravimetric dosing units meter additives with laboratory accuracy.
-This ensures batch-to-batch consistency, which is vital when you are producing small parts injection molding components that require uniform color and strength.
+Drying protocols are non-negotiable: PA66 to < 0.2% moisture, PC to < 0.02%, PEEK to < 0.02%.
+Gravimetric dosing units meter additives — colorants, glass fibre — with laboratory accuracy, batch to batch, which is vital when you are producing small parts injection molding components that require uniform color and strength.

 Advanced all-electric machines, utilizing extreme pressure control with real-time monitoring, create the necessary mechanical accuracy for high-speed delivery of micro-sized shot plastics.